Dan-Shields/vite-plugin-spx/README.md

 ### Vite plugin to enable its use with SPX-GC

 Generates .html files for your SPX-GC templates so they use the Vite dev-server in development, and load assets directly in production.
-Also automatically injects your [SPXGCTemplateDefinition](https://github.com/TuomoKu/SPX-GC?tab=readme-ov-file#spxgctemplatedefinition--object-in-templates-) in each .html file.
+It also automatically injects your [SPXGCTemplateDefinition](https://github.com/TuomoKu/SPX-GC?tab=readme-ov-file#spxgctemplatedefinition--object-in-templates-) into each template's .html file.

 #### This plugin is based on [`vite-plugin-nodecg`](https://github.com/dan-shields/vite-plugin-nodecg).
 A lot of the below info is mirrored from there.